mousepawmedia/devdocs/network/source/guides/environment.rst

 * **CMake**
 * **A C++ IDE**: We strongly recommend VSCode.

-..
-NOTE:: We have **no plans** to support MSVC.
+..  note:: We have **no plans** to support MSVC.
 Use Clang for compiling on
     Microsoft Windows.

 For setup instructions, see :ref:`cpp`.